Straigus1/Wyrms-Crucible/README.md

 - Creating a page for players to access for detailed guide of all the games rules and systems.

 #### Refactoring
--Refactor code where ever possible.
+- Refactor code where ever possible.
--Dice Rolling
+- Dice Rolling
--Implement Redux
+- Implement Redux